 What Is A Controlling Relationship?

-A controlling relationship is one in which usually one partner is making the decisions, calling the shots, and basically, holding the strings to control their partner.
+A controlling relationship is one in which usually one partner is making the decisions, handling the steering wheel of the other’s life, calling the shots, and basically, holding the strings to control their partner.
 In such relationships, the other partner will have no option but to abide by the rules set by the controlling partner.

 It usually begins with a “you are not taking me seriously” or “you are not allowed to do this… or that.”
 You begin to accept this behavior: either because you think it is normal for someone who loves you to control you, or because you think they are doing it all for your own good.